thakurabhishekgit/Wcontent-New/SYSTEM_DESIGN.md

     *   These flows can be called from the Spring Boot backend (e.g., via HTTP requests if Genkit is run as a separate service, or direct Java-to-JavaScript interop if embedded, though HTTP is more common for decoupling).
 *   **Key Flows:**
     *   `generateContentIdeas`: Takes a prompt, tone, and format to generate content ideas, headlines, and outlines.
-    *   **(Future/Placeholder) YouTube Comment Analysis Flow:** Takes a video URL (or pre-fetched comments), summarizes sentiment, and suggests improvements.
+    *   **YouTube Comment Analysis Flow:** Takes a video URL (or pre-fetched comments using YouTube Graph v4 API), summarizes sentiment, and suggests improvements.
 This would involve:
         1. Backend fetching comments using YouTube Graph v4 API.
         2. Passing comments to a Genkit flow for summarization and sentiment analysis using Gemini.
-    *   **(Future/Placeholder) Future Reach Prediction Flow:** Takes content details (type, description) and channel stats (subscribers, avg. views) to predict potential reach and engagement metrics using a custom-trained model or a sophisticated prompting strategy with Gemini.
+    *   **Future Reach Prediction Flow:** Takes content details (type, description, estimated cost) and channel stats (subscribers, avg. views) to predict potential reach (views, likes, comments) and engagement metrics using a custom-trained model or a sophisticated prompting strategy with Gemini.
+Also provides actionable tips for improvement.
 *   **Responsibilities:**
     *   Abstracting the complexities of interacting with LLMs.
     *   Defining structured inputs (Zod schemas) and outputs for AI tasks.